ha/doozerd/doc/proto.md

     message arrives in the interim), at which point tag *id* may be reused.

- * `CHECKIN` *path*, *rev* &rArr; &empty;

-    Used to establish and maintain a session, required if the client wishes to create ephemeral files or obtain ephemeral locks.

-    Writes a file named *path* in directory `/ctl/sess`.
-    The contents of this file will be a decimal number of nanoseconds since January 1, 1970.
-This time is the session's *deadline*.
-It is determined by the server;
-    and is typically several seconds after the checkin request message was received.

-    If *rev* is 0, the file will be created only if it did not exist.
-Otherwise, *rev* is customarily
-    -1, which means the file should be written unconditionally.

-    If the current time passes the session's deadline, the file will be deleted by the doozer cluster.
-Any process can watch for the file to be deleted; this indicates the session has expired.

-    Thus, successive checkin requests change the
-    session's deadline further in the future each time, preventing it from expiring.

-    Finally, the server will postpone its response to the client until shortly before the deadline.
-The client need not create any timers, inspect the value of this file, or otherwise obtain the session's deadline.
-It suffices to wait for the response to the checkin request, then immediately issue another checkin
-    request.

  * `DEL` *path*, *rev* &rArr; &empty;

     Del deletes the file at *path* if *rev* is greater than